jayway/dotnet-with-sparkles-and-unicorns/presentation/slides/slides.md

 probably seen my handle on Slack, or - at the very least - gotten a couple of emails about GitHub permissions lately...

+I've been at Jayway for about two and a half years, working with primarily web backends on .NET.

 I work with .NET, primarily backend but if I have to work with web frontend I prefer React, and I'm curious about TypeScript...